MarcusVirg/web/packages/site/src/content/blog/ci-cd-web-apps.md

 [TLDR; just show me the code](https://github.com/MarcusVirg/sandbox/tree/main/concepts/ci-cd-fe)

 Now that we have a better idea of what some of these terms mean, let's go through an implementation of a CI/CD pipeline.
-This guide will not go through an implementation of continuous deployment as it can be implemented fairly easily after continuous integration and continuous delivery and is usually reserved for applications that have a robust controls in place.
+This guide will not go through an implementation of continuous deployment as it can be implemented fairly easily after continuous integration and continuous delivery and is usually reserved for applications that have robust controls in place.
 This guide will show a simple setup for doing a manual production release after continuous delivery.
 Unless you are one of those TDD tryhards that ship with a 99% code coverage test suite, I recommend you use a manual production release process until you have built up your own comprehensive test suite.

 This guide will use an example front-end application and show you how to create a CI/CD process that deploys to [Vercel](https://vercel.com/home).

-> Note: I am assuming you already have node installed and a development environment setup.
+> Note: I am assuming you already have Node installed and a development environment setup.
 If that isn't the case, please take time to do that now.

 ### Tools